Diane Sawyer

 Lila Diane Sawyer (/ˈsɔːjər/; born December 22, 1945) is an American television broadcast journalist known for anchoring major programs on two networks including ABC World News Tonight, Good Morning America, 20/20, and Primetime newsmagazine while at ABC News.
-During her tenure at CBS News she hosted CBS Morning and was the first woman correspondent on 60 Minutes.
-Prior to her journalism career, she was a member of U.S. President Richard Nixon's White House staff and assisted in his post-presidency memoirs.
-Presently she works for ABC News producing documentaries and interview specials.
+During her tenure at CBS News, she hosted CBS Morning and was the first woman correspondent on 60 Minutes.
+Prior to her journalism career, she was a member of U.S. president Richard Nixon's White House staff and assisted in his post-presidency memoirs.
+Sawyer works for ABC News producing documentaries and interview specials.

 Early life

 Sawyer was born in Glasgow, Kentucky, to Jean W. (née Dunagan), an elementary school teacher, and Erbon Powers "Tom" Sawyer, a county judge.
 Her ancestry includes English, Irish, Scots-Irish, and German.
 She has an older sister, Linda.
 Soon after her birth, her family moved to Louisville, where her father rose to local prominence as a Republican politician and community leader.
 He was Kentucky's Jefferson County Judge/Executive when he was killed in a car accident on Louisville's Interstate 64 in 1969.
 E. P. "Tom" Sawyer State Park, in the Frey's Hill area of Louisville, is named in his honor.